Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Introduction

+In summary, preliminary results suggest that there exists a strong similarity of the LFP waveforms across many electrodes.
+Moreover, the spectra of the LFPs appear to change across the epochs in the experiment.
+In a recent study, \cite{gao2018regularized} proposed a matrix data clustering approach and the results also indicated the existence of spectra heterogeneity.
+Therefore, statistical models that are capable of describing LFP signals' evolution over the course of epochs are largely needed to help understand how the rat learns the sequence of the odor presentation.

-In practice, LFPs are the observed spatio-temporal signals at different tetrodes.
-In our dataset, we have LFP recordings in a rat which are obtained from an implanted plate with 12 electrodes.
-LFPs can be characterized as mixtures of different underlying oscillatory processes and there have been a number of approaches used to estimate these latent independent sources \citep{whitmore2016unmasking, einevoll2007laminar}.
-In a recent paper, \cite{fiecas2016modeling} study the dynamics of LFPs during the course of experiment via Cram\'er representations and hence does not investigate low dimensional representations which are indispensable to modeling these multi-electrode LFPs.
-Data-adaptive methods such as independent components analysis (ICA) and principal components analysis (PCA) provide estimates for the unobserved cortical sources.
-However, they do not provide rigorous modeling and inference for settings with multiple epochs, where the the underlying sources have spectral structures that could change over the course of the experiment.
-In addition, these approaches may produce sources which are not easily interpretable, e.g., they may not represent sources with oscillations at precise frequency bands.
+In the literature, LFPs and other electrophysiological signals are commonly characterized as mixtures of different underlying brain oscillatory processes and there have been a number of approaches used to estimate these latent independent sources \citep{whitmore2016unmasking, einevoll2007laminar,prado2013sequential}.
+For example, data-adaptive methods such as independent components analysis (ICA) and principal components analysis (PCA) can provide estimates for the unobserved cortical sources.
+However, they usually do not take into account the spectral structure within underlying sources that could evolve over the course of the experiment given multiple epochs.
 Moreover, without any constraint on the structure of the sources, it is extremely difficult to pool information across the epochs in the experiment.
-To overcome these major limitations, we will develop the evolutionary state space model (E-SSM).
+Recently, \cite{fiecas2016modeling} studied the dynamics of LFPs during the course of experiment via Cram\'er representations.
+Their approach does not consider low-dimensional representations, which are indispensable to modeling these high dimensional multi-electrode LFPs.